SnapperTT/stt-stl/PAGES.md

 ## Pages
 I supply two kinds of pages with this library - regular (about 4k in size) and jumbo (64k).
 The reason is that I want to force you to use fixed size blocks of a known size and live with discontigious data.
-You can configure

 You can change the size of the pages by defining the `STT_PAGE_SIZE` and `STT_JUMBO_PAGE_SIZE` macros.